Updated: Jun 16

 Training for an IM triathlon or studying for the WSET can be quite demanding and requires a lot of self-discipline, especially during the first three weeks.
 Make sure you reward yourself after each session: It can be a simple cup of coffee or tea, a refreshing shower, a nice breakfast, a session at the spa, an evening with friends or a beer!
 Celebrate every completed session like a mini victory.
 Seize every possible chance to express your gratitude for becoming increasingly knowledgeable about wine: think of all of the new interesting people you meet, the great wines you get to taste, the interesting conversations with friends, customers or business partners.
 This will keep you motivated and happy in your continuing studies.

 Hopefully, I have convinced you that the training approach acquired in triathlon can be transferable in preparing for the WSET L3 Award in Wines: Designing a study plan, sticking with it until the end while enjoying every session.
 Starting on the foundations with a good review of the WSET L2 book, doing some pre-reading before WSET L3 classes, then increasing studying time and focus on the 3 key activities: writing, memorizing and tasting until the taper week: a time to revise and relax to prepare for the exam.

 If you haven't yet booked for your WSET L3 Award in Wines, there are still a few seats left for the next session.
-The program details are here, bookings are here.
+Information and booking are here.
 Leave a comment or "heart" here below.